hsraimundo/dnd-adventures/README.md

 * Keep the record of events for the DM to prepare the next step in the campaign;
 * Endulge my will to write a bit :)

-The beginning of the "Lost Mine of Phandelver" adventure is (here)[...].
+The beginning of the "Lost Mine of Phandelver" adventure is (here)[dnd-lmop-intro.md].